christianalfoni/impact/docs/learn/context.md

 With a React context we can overcome both challenges we just experienced passing props.
 By providing a context we can consume state and related management in any nested component.
 This is great, but it will introduce a new set of challenges:

-1. The provider component will reconcile so we need to make sure that the value we expose on the context does not unnnecessarily change reference.
-We need to use both `useCallback` and `useMemo` to ensure that reconciliation from a parent causes the exposed value to **not** change reference, or all components consuming the context reconciles as well
-2. When the context value does change reference, all consumers of the context reconciles.
+1. When the context value change reference, all consumers of the context reconciles.
 That means React contexts is an "all or nothing" deal.
 Components consuming the context reconciles on any change in the context, not by the state they actually consume
+2. The provider component will reconcile unrelated to actual changes within the context, so we need to make sure that the value we expose on the context does not unnnecessarily change reference.
+We need to use both `useCallback` and `useMemo` to ensure that reconciliation from a parent prevents the exposed value tochange reference, or all components consuming the context reconciles as well

 ::: info